 Students would first start the year by doing image analysis on photographers' works.
-Following this we would build up their technical understanding through a range small projects, covering various areas of photography: Mobile, ISO/fstop/Shutter speed, darkroom, portrait, macro, fast & slow shutter speeds, natural and studio lighting, Photoshop etc. Each of these mini projects will include: photographer research, image analysis, photo shoots, contact sheets, development of ideas, final edits etc
+Following this we would build up their technical understanding through a range small projects, covering various areas of photography: Mobile, ISO/fstop/Shutter speed, darkroom, portrait, macro, fast & slow shutter speeds, natural and studio lighting, Photoshop etc. Each of these mini projects will include: photographer research, image analysis, photo shoots, contact sheets, development of ideas, final edits etc school and prep time.

-Coursework portfolio is 60% this is based around a theme, completed in school and prep time.
 Working to this theme, students will demonstrate their skills in a wide range of media.
+The remainder 40% is an Externally Set Task which will be completed in year 11, students will be given a choice of starting points set by OCR.
+They will then begin another body of work, which concludes with a ten hour exam where they work on a final piece.

+Coursework portfolio is 60% this is based around a theme, completed in